Hitachi Energy XMC20

 Prerequisites

-- Ability to upload or introduce a specially crafted archive file to the XMC20
+• Ability to upload or manipulate file archives to the system

 Exploitability